Lifetime ISA guide

-We completely get it.
-However, the new Lifetime ISA (LISA) really is an opportunity to blag some free money from the government (think of it as a post-student loan olive branch) so definitely something worth thinking about whilst the option is available!
+The Lifetime ISA is an opportunity to blag some free money from the government (think of it as a post-student loan olive branch), so it's definitely something worth thinking about while the option is available.

 What’s on this page?